"A woman's duty is not to control or take charge."

 - Psycho Lesbian: An antiquated (but still persistent) attitude that any woman who doesn't like men has something wrong with her.

-- Quickly Demoted Woman: Getting our strong, successful woman out of the way so we can make way for the much more interesting male lead.
+- Quickly-Demoted Woman: Getting our strong, successful woman out of the way so we can make way for the male lead by making them trade roles.